lawrennd/old_talks/_posts/2011-3-01-a-unifying-probabilistic-perspective-on-spectral-approaches-to-dimensionality-reduction.md

   such as the graphical LASSO.
 The hope is that this unifying perspective will allow the relationships between these methods to be better understood and will also provide the groundwork for further research.
-:venue: ANC/DTC Seminar, School of Informatics, University of Edinburgh, U.K.
+venue: ANC/DTC Seminar, School of Informatics, University of Edinburgh, U.K.
-:linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "spectral_edinburgh11.pdf"'
+linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "spectral_edinburgh11.pdf"'
-:year: '2011'
+year: '2011'
-:month: mar
-:day: '01'
-:month_numeric: '3'
+month: '3'
+day: '01'
+layout: talk
+key: Lawrence:edinburgh11
 ---